New Philadelphia, Ohio: Layout

 New Philadelphia's design was based on the design of Philadelphia, Pennsylvania.
-The two main streets in the city are High Avenue and Broadway, both of which were named after two main streets from Philadelphia, except, in Philadelphia, High Avenue was renamed Market Street in 1858, "the High Street" was the familiar name of the principal street in nearly every English town at the time Philadelphia was founded, and Broad Street is the closest street name in Philadelphia to Broadway.
+The two main streets in the city are High Avenue and Broadway, both of which were named after two main streets from Philadelphia, except, in Philadelphia, High Avenue was renamed Market Street in 1858.
+"The High Street" was the familiar name of the principal street in nearly every English town at the time Philadelphia was founded, and Broad Street is the closest street name in Philadelphia to Broadway.
 No historical records exist for a road named Broadway in Philadelphia.

 Climate

-New Philadelphia has a humid continental climate, abbreviated "Dfa" on climate maps.
+New Philadelphia has a humid continental climate, Dfa on climate maps.